 Whether travelling from near or far, this early release allows you to plan ahead with ease and confidence.

 The ultimate Lake Hāwea Station experience.
-Secure your place at both Dine and Hike for a Cure on Saturday, 20 March 2027 and save on the combined ticket price.
-For a limited time - secure an Early Release Dine & Hike Package Ticket $448 - Package option available until 11 July.
+Secure your place at both Hike & Dinefor a Cure on Saturday, 20 March 2027 and save on the combined ticket price.
+For a limited time, secure an early release Hike & Dine for a Cure 2027 Package ticket for only $448.

 More information on Hike for a Cure here: